LaurenzV/krilla/src/validation/PDF_A2.md

 - krilla does not write the `xmpMM:History` attribute. 🔵

 6.6.6: krilla does not write the `xmpMM:History` attribute. 🔵

+# 6.8 Embedding files

+krilla does not support embedding files. 🔵

+# 6.9 Optional content

+krilla does not support optional content. 🔵

+# 6.10 Use of alternate presentations and transitions

+- krilla never writes `AlternatePresentations` in the name dictionary. 🔵
+- krilla never writes `PresSteps` into page dictionaries. 🔵

+# 6.11 Document requirements

+krilla never writes the `Requirements` key in the document dictionary. 🔵

 ## Level U